 Words: Penny Cherubino

-Photos: © 2015 Penny Cherubino with cover courtesy of Amazon.
+Photography: © 2015 Penny Cherubino with cover art courtesy of the publisher.